 - I do tend to notice that I sleep well after using the mat!
 However, I already have rather good quality sleep so it’s hard to say for sure if that’s a direct contributor.

-And you can use code ORGANICALLYBECCA for 15% off a Pranamat!
+And you can use coupon code BECCA for a discount on Pranamats!
 The discount applies automatically with this link below.

 Budget-Friendly Acupressure Mat Option: WTHN